JoshDoody/joshdoody.github.io/media-appearances.md

 ---
 <img src="{{ site.baseurl }}/images/josh-doody-200px-circle.png" style="padding-right: 10px;" width="125" alt="Josh Doody headshot" class="author__image" align="left"> **I'm Josh Doody**—a Computer & Electrical Engineer, MBA, author, and consultant.
 I didn't negotiate my salary at my first few jobs, but quickly realized I had left a lot of money on the table. **I began negotiating and I doubled my salary in three years.**

-With the experience and confidence I gained from doubling my own salary, I began helping others make thousands more dollars negotiating with companies like **Google, Amazon, Tesla, @WalmartLabs, Kimberly-Clark, Bloomberg, IBM**, and many other companies you've probably heard of.
+With the experience and confidence I gained from doubling my own salary, I began helping others make tens of thousands more dollars negotiating with companies like **Google, Amazon, Tesla, @WalmartLabs, Kimberly-Clark, Bloomberg, Red Hat, Verizon, IBM**, and many other companies you've probably heard of.

 I love finding new audiences to talk with through interviews, guest posts, and talks.
 This page is a good summary of other places where you can find my work.